stevemidway/DAR-2022/Assignment_6.md

 ### Deliverable

-Please provide a hard copy of a double-spaced document that includes the content required and is formatted based on the journal of your choice.
+I prefer a hard copy of a double-spaced document that includes the required content and is formatted based on the journal of your choice.
+If you are unable to make it to campus or otherwise cannot get me a hard copy, as a backup you may submit a digital version (Word or PDF) on Box.
+Regardless of submitting a hard copy or digital copy, the assignment is due by 5pm on April 29, 2022.
 Please also note that the last day I will be available for help on this assignment is April 25, 2022.

-**A digital copy (Word or PDF) of this assignment is due on Box by 5pm on April 29, 2022.**